Unlicensed Contracting Crimes

 Attorney for Unlicensed Contracting Charges in Tampa, FL

-If you were accused of violating Florida statute prohibiting unlicensed contracting jobs under Florida Statute § 489.127, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were accused of violating Florida statute prohibiting unlicensed contracting jobs under Florida Statute § 489.127, contact an experienced criminal defense attorney at Sammis Law Firm.

-We fight unlicensed contracting jobs throughout Hillsborough County, Pinellas County, Pasco County, Hernando County and Polk County, FL.
+We fight unlicensed contracting jobs throughout Hillsborough County, Pinellas County, Pasco County, Hernando County, and Polk County, FL.

-Our attorneys are familiar with the tactics used by investigators with the Florida Department of Business and Professional Regulation and local law enforcement agencies for workers’ compensation fraud, unlicensed specialty contracting violations, and various other criminal charges unrelated to unlicensed contracting.
+Our attorneys are familiar with the tactics used by investigators with the Florida Department of Business and Professional Regulation (DBPR) and local law enforcement agencies for workers’ compensation fraud, unlicensed specialty contracting violations, and various other criminal charges unrelated to unlicensed contracting.

 Call (813) 250-0500 to discuss your case.

 Officers with the Hillsborough County Sheriff’s Office just conducted one such sting at five houses throughout Hillsborough County, FL, in a sting operation called “Operation House Hunters.”